mauvaisetroupe/machine-learning-specialization-coursera/c3-unsupervised-learning/week3/README.md

 We'll develop reinforcement learning using a simplified example inspired by the Mars rover

+Rover  can go to different places to use its sensors such as a drill, or a radar, or a spectrometer to analyze the rock at different places.
+In this example :
+- State 1 has a very interesting surface that scientists would like for the rover to sample.
+- State 6 also has a pretty interesting surface, but not as interesting as state 1

 Formalism of how a reinforcement learning application works:
 - current state S
 - action a